-What is better than cooking with the passion for the one you love?
+What is better than cooking with a passion for the one you love?

 Please note: weights are expressed in grams (100 gr = 3,52 oz) and liquids in milliliters (100 ml = 3,38 oz).